 Visitors can enjoy the park’s boardwalks and 24 miles of unpaved trails as they hike, bicycle, or run loops that range from half-a-mile to 12-miles.
 Paved Gayle’s Trails connect the conservation park trails with other trail systems throughout the beach and honors one of the project’s visionaries, Mayor Gayle Oberst.
 Public restrooms, picnic areas, a guide to local flora & fauna, and a pavilion are located near the main parking lot, and an outdoor classroom provides a venue for group educational and enrichment opportunities.
 Additionally, eight boardwalks totaling over a mile in length are scattered throughout the park, allowing excellent viewing of natural wetland areas.

 Trails are open daily from sunrise to sunset.
+Dogs are permitted on leashes.
 No motorized vehicles of any kind or horses are allowed on the trails.
-Dogs are permitted on leases.
 No overnight stays, campfires, smoking or open flames allowed.
 For a full list of rules visit the Park's website.